andrew/ultimate-awesome/README.md

 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.
 - [awesome-kendo-ui](https://github.com/kendo-labs/awesome-kendo-ui) - A curated list of awesome Kendo UI resources and other shiny things.
 Inspired by the awesome-* trend on GitHub.
 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
-- [awesome-agent-skills](https://github.com/kodustech/awesome-agent-skills) - A curated list of Agent Skills and capabilities for AI agents.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).
 - [awesome-browsers](https://github.com/krzysztofkozyra021/awesome-browsers) - List of browsers-related topics.